 Bus routes and stops will be designated annually.
-Any subsequent changes will be posted at the school and on the district's website.
+Any subsequent changes will be posted at the school and on the district's website and/or district app.
 For the safety of the driver and all passengers, students must board district vehicles only at authorized stops and drivers must unload passengers only at authorized stops.